AckerlyXu/heima/articles/backup/backup-azure-manage-vms.md

     ![Confirm stop protection](./media/backup-azure-manage-vms/stop-message.png)

 ## Resume protection of a virtual machine
 If the **Retain Backup Data** option was chosen when protection for the virtual machine was stopped, then it is possible to resume protection.
 If the **Delete Backup Data** option was chosen, then protection for the virtual machine cannot resume.

 To resume protection for the virtual machine

-1. On the [vault item dashboard](/documentation/articles/backup-azure-manage-vms/#open-a-vault-item-dashboard), click **Resume backup**.
+1. On the [vault item dashboard](./backup-azure-manage-vms.md#open-a-vault-item-dashboard), click **Resume backup**.

     ![Resume protection](./media/backup-azure-manage-vms/resume-backup-button.png)

     The Backup Policy blade opens.

+    >[!NOTE]
-    >[AZURE.NOTE] When re-protecting the virtual machine, you can choose a different policy than the policy with which virtual machine was protected initially.
+    > When re-protecting the virtual machine, you can choose a different policy than the policy with which virtual machine was protected initially.

-2. Follow the steps in [Change policies or Create a new backup policy](/documentation/articles/backup-azure-manage-vms/#change-policies-or-create-a-new-backup-policy), to assign the policy for the virtual machine.
+2. Follow the steps in [Change policies or Create a new backup policy](./backup-azure-manage-vms.md#change-policies-or-create-a-new-backup-policy), to assign the policy for the virtual machine.

     Once the backup policy is applied to the virtual machine, you see the following message.